silverfin/silverfin-cli/README.md

 - Update your templates from the command-line while storing them in git repositories.
 - Run your Liquid Tests from the command-line.
+- Generate Liquid Tests from existing company files.

 # Setup & Basic Usage

 ## Prerequsites

-To use this CLI tool you need to first obtain a Silverfin API access_token
+To use this CLI tool you first need to register an API application within Silverfin.
+You will get a `client_id` and `secret`.

 ## Install package manager